 Top Holiday Destinations In India To Travel

 Every now and then, people contact me on Instagram or other social media channels and ask about my top holiday destinations in India.
-They ask if I have any top 5 or top 10 list to suggest.
+They ask if I have any top 5 or top 10 lists to suggest.
 Where sometimes I recommended a new name, most of my suggested places to visit in India remain the same.

 So, attempting the answer here today, in detail, I am giving you a list of my top 10 holiday destinations in India.
 If you’re from Delhi, you may also want to read places to visit near Delhi.
 If you are from Bangalore, you may want to read places to visit near Bangalore within 250, 500 and 1000 km.